parthdev9747/mern-node-template/readme.md

 ## Description

-A brief description of your project and its purpose.
+A boilerplate project that provides a foundational structure for building web applications using Node.js and TypeScript.
+It includes essential tools and libraries to streamline development and ensure code quality.

 ## Package Used